ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: ICCheck in a Nutshell

 ICCheck integrates with any LSP-compatible editor via its Language Server.
 Some LSP-compatible editors can utilize ICCheck without requiring special plugins simply by configuring the Language Server binary path.
 For environments that this simple configuration is not available, we implemented simple adapter plugins for VSCode\footnote{\url{https://marketplace.visualstudio.com/items?itemName=motoki317.iccheck}} and IntelliJ IDEA\footnote{\url{https://plugins.jetbrains.com/plugin/24779-iccheck--inconsistency-check}} to make ICCheck runnable easily.

 When changes are made to a file within a Git repository, the Language Server detects the changes and searches for corresponding code clones.
 For example, in the YAML file shown in \cref{f:lsp}(a), modifying the \texttt{port} field on Line~18 triggers a warning suggesting a change to the unchanged micro-clone at Line~31.
 Additionally, as illustrated in \cref{f:lsp}(b), hovering the cursor over a warning and using the ``Find References'' feature allows quick navigation to all corresponding clone locations, without leaving the code editor.
+These warnings can serve as mild, real-time hints rather than strict alarms.
+In this sense, they help developers remain aware of potentially relevant clones while coding, without interrupting their workflow or requiring exhaustive inspection of all reported fragments.